 About

 Welcome.
-My name is Matt Russell, and I'm a PhD candidate in computer science at Tufts University.
-I love coding, teaching, and learning.
+My name is Matt Russell, and I'm a PhD candidate studying Brain-Computer Interfaces in the Human-Computer Interaction Lab at Tufts University.
 I'm currently working on my dissertation, which focuses on measurement of mental workload using fNIRS towards the investigation of LLM-based interfaces, developing next-generation workload-based fNIRS interfaces, and inferring cross-task 'horizontal' state-classification from EEG data towards future BCI work.
-I'm also a teaching assistant for the computer science department, and have been the professor for our online Data Structures course (in C++) twice.
+I'm also a teaching assistant for the computer science department, and have been the professor for the Data Structures course (in C++) twice.

 Research Introduction